Tag: pain

 While the Trinity certainly is a crucial one, it is a doctrinal one, meaning that for most people it is not part of the rubber-meets-the-road of their daily life.
 It is usually the daily life parts that will affect a person’s Christian walk more than other things.

 Except they did.
-It was so bad that the Galatians who used to honor (or “bless”) Paul now—according to Paul—viewed Paul as an enemy.
-What a !
+It was so bad that the Galatians who used to (or “bless”) Paul now—according to Paul—viewed Paul as an enemy.
+What a change!
 A man they honored was now an adversary in their hearts.

 Peter knew that this was an issue, and not just with the Galatians.
 He warned the church that there have always been and will continue to be false teachers.
 Amazingly and similarly to Paul’s concerns, one of the concerns is that Christians would begin to deny Jesus Christ.
 As Peter continues, I’m sure many of us have seen things that would seem to fall within his list.

 This leads us to John, who urges us to test the spirits.
-First and foremost, we have God (the ), Jesus, and the [all 3 being the Trinity].
-Then Jesus died for all on the cross and was resurrected, to free us from (including the Law).
-There is also the spirit of and .
+First and foremost, we have God (the ), Jesus, and the Holy Spirit [all 3 being the Trinity].
+Then Jesus died for all on the cross and was resurrected, to free us from sin (including the Law).
+There is also the spirit of love and unity.
 Truly, when we are confronted with someone whose path is in opposition to these (and a few others excluded for simplicity and brevity), we are indeed able to discern where the false teachers are.

 ※Prayer※